John W. Adkison, M.D.

 Dr. Liu received his undergraduate degree from Tulane University School of Engineering in New Orleans and his medical degree from Harvard School of Medicine in Boston.
 He worked as a Postdoctoral Research Fellow at the Harvard Orthopedic Biomechanics Laboratory and then completed the Combined Orthopedic Residency Program at Harvard University.
 He also served as Chief Resident at The Children's Hospital in Boston.

-Dr. Liu is a general orthopedic surgeon with special interest in shoulder and knee arthroscopic surgery, hip and knee replacement surgery, fracture surgery, and hand surgery.
+Dr. Liu is a general orthopedic surgeon with special interest in shoulder and knee arthroscopic surgery, hip and knee replacement surgery, fracture and trauma surgery, and hand surgery.
 Dr. Liu emphasizes comprehensive musculoskeletal care for his patients and their families, and also treats various pediatric orthopedic conditions.